Akyena/iphone-simulator/README.md

 + When the end call button is pressed, the call log interface should be displayed.

 **Hint: Use SQLite for Contacts, Call logs, etc.**

+## NOTE:
+* Import Datechooser.jar & sqlite-jdbc-3-30-1.jar to project path ( build path by adding the .jar files as extended libraries)*